aryanwagh05/scifit-tracker/backend/SETUP.md

 ---

-## Switching Between Local and Cloud
+## To Switch Between Local and Cloud

 | Action | Command |
 |--------|---------|